core accessibility principles for modern frameworks

 1. Install Required Dependencies

-npm install --save-dev @testing-library/react @testing-library/jest-dom jest
+npm install --save-dev @testing-library/react @testing-library/jest-dom jest-environment-jsdom

 2. Configure Jest Environment